10maurycy10/10maurycy10.github.io/content/real_pages.md

 date: 2025-08-01
 ---

-With all the LLM generated content flooding the internet since around ~2022, it's become increasingly hard to find intresting and human written pages.
+With all the LLM generated content flooding the internet since around late 2022, it's become increasingly hard to find interesting and human written pages.
-I think it's time to bring back a core part of the early web: Linking to intresting sites.
+I think it's time to bring back a core part of the early web: Linking to cool places.

 ## Blogs and stuff: